netx-as/docs/docs/ddos/ddos-guard.md

 #### threshold bps-min

 Threshold minimal bytes per second.
-In case of an active baseline based threshold calculation bps-min is used as a minimal bytes threshold.
+In case of an active baseline-based threshold calculation, `bps-min` is used as a minimal bytes threshold.

 ##### Syntax